 In ceramics and pottery dipping glazes can be of two main types: For single layer or as a base for the application of other layers overtop.
 We call the latter "base coat" dipping glazes.
 When other layers of glaze are to be dipped or brushed over a dipping glaze (and no firings are done between layers), then that dipping glaze needs to contain a binder (usually gum) to fix it well to the body and harden it on drying.
-Without the binder successive layers pull the first away from the body.
-Binders much more effective when the glaze has plenty of super-fine particles for them to bind with (thus bentonite additions are common in gummed dipping glazes).
+Without the binder, successive layers pull the first away from the body.
+Binders are much more effective when the glaze has plenty of super-fine particles for them to bind with (thus bentonite additions are common in gummed dipping glazes).
 These glazes dry slower, go on thinner and drip a lot during draining (compared to traditional single layer dipping glazes).

 Commercial brushing glaze on a non-gummed dipping glaze: Crawling

 Non-gummed dipping glazes go on evenly and dry quickly on bisque ware (if properly gelled).
 But they only work well as a single layer.
 If you try to paint commercial gummed brushing glazes over them the latter will compromise their bond with the body, cracks will develop during drying and bare patches like this will result during firing.
 For multi-layering the base dipping glaze must be gummed (e.g. 1% CMC gum).
 It will go on thinner, drip longer and dry much slower, but that is the price to pay if you want to layer over it.